In the Soup: Production

 Facing financial struggles as a first-time filmmaker in New York City, writer-director Alexandre Rockwell found himself in a challenging situation, admitting to being penniless and even selling his saxophone to acquire more film stock.
 A person named Frank responded to one of his advertisements and took a liking to him, generously offering to cover the cost of one of his movies.
 Rockwell "loosely based" this film on that incident.
+In an interview, Rockwell stated he started production with $15,000.

 Principal photography predominantly occurred in New York City.
 Although shot on color film, Rockwell had no intention of releasing a color version in American theaters.
 Influenced by the stylized films of the 1930s and inspired by French directors François Truffaut and Jean-Luc Godard, Rockwell deliberately opted for a high-contrast black-and-white palette.
 This choice aimed to impart a certain surreal quality to the images.
 The entire budget for the film, totaling $800,000, came from foreign investors.
 While color prints were available for foreign distributors and home video releases, the film's theatrical release in the United States maintained its black-and-white presentation.

 Speaking about working with Rockwell on the film, Steve Buscemi said in 1993: "In the Soup was the first film that I had really worked with a director that closely because my character was so important to the film.
 Alex gave me a lot of responsibility for that character.
 Not that he didn’t have his ideas about this guy—which I tried to fulfill—but we were constantly discussing ideas.
 He’s very much an actor’s director, and a brilliant filmmaker."

+Reception

+Janet Maslin gave the film a positive review in The New York Times, describing it as "a droll, self-conscious fable with an unexpected heart of gold", praising director Rockwell for turning a "potentially myopic subject into a wild grab bag of offbeat characters and deadpan comic effects", as well as praising the cinematography and Cassel's performance.